isak8748/Compiler1/HOME_EXAM.md

 - Lexical analysis, syntax analysis, and translation into abstract syntax.

+I have learned a lot about this through building my AST.
+I think lalrpop worked really well to relatively quickly create a parser allthough it was a challenge at first.

 - Regular expressions and grammars, context-free languages and grammars, lexer and parser generators. [lalr-pop is a classical parser generator, it auto generated the lexer for you based on regular expressions but allows for you to define the lexer yourself for more control]

+I have learned to use regular expressions when creating my grammar.
+I learned about context-free languages and grammars in class and lalrpop was used as parser and lexer generator.

 - Identifier handling and symbol table organization.
 Type-checking, logical inference systems.
 [SOS is a logical inference system]

+Creating the data structures needed to store information for functions and variables was also a nice challenge and i had to redesign these a few times.
+I also learned a lot from doing the typechecking.
+This was probably the most challenging and time consuming part of the program.

 - Intermediate representations and transformations for different languages.
 [If you attended, Recall lectures relating LLVM/Crane-lift, discussions on SSA (Single Static Assignment) used in LLVM/Crane-lift, and discussions/examples on high [level optimization](https://gitlab.henriktjader.com/pln/d7050e_2020/-/tree/generics_and_traits/examples)]

+I learned a bit about this during the lectures but did not implement it.

 - Code optimization and register allocation.
 Machine code generation for common architectures.
 [Both LLVM/Crane-Lift does the "dirty work" of backend optimization/register allocation leveraging the SSA form of the LLVM-IR]

+Also learned  a bit during the lectures but did not icorporate in my program.

 Comment on additional things that you have experienced and learned throughout the course.